 - Default Font Family and Size: Sets the user default Font Family and Size.
 There are also global font settings under Admin->My Company.

-- Email Ticket Notifications: If this is set to NO, you should not receive any emails from your account.
+- Email Ticket: If this is set to NO, you should not receive any emails from your account.
 In order for the remaining options in this section to work, this needs to be YES.

-- Receive Assigned Group Notifications: Note: The word “Assigned” in this setting refers to the TeamSupport User/ticket owner.
+- Assigned Group: Note: The word “Assigned” in this setting refers to the TeamSupport User/ticket owner.
 Typically, this is set to NO in order to reduce emails.

 - If set to YES, you will receive emails from tickets that are within your group(s) when the ticket has an owner.

-- If set to NO, you will not receive emails from tickets that are within your group(s) when the ticket has an owner.
+- If set to NO, you will not receive emails from tickets that are within your group(s) including SLA email notifications. when the ticket has an owner.

 Click here to learn more about Groups.

-- Receive Unassigned Group Notifications: Note: The word “Unassigned” in this setting refers to the TeamSupport User/ticket owner.
+- Unassigned Group: Note: The word “Unassigned” in this setting refers to the TeamSupport User/ticket owner.
 Typically this is set to YES so that the group gets emails about tickets within their group(s) with no owner.

-- Disable group ticket emails during business hours: Based on your settings under Admin->My Company->General, if YES, you will only receive group emails outside of your defined business hours.
+- Disable group ticket emails during business hours:* Based on your settings under Admin->My Company->General, if YES, you will not receive group emails during your defined business hours.

-- Automatically subscribe to new ticket I post: When you create a ticket and assign it to someone else, this option will auto subscribe you to that ticket and email you updates.
+- Subscribe to tickets I create: When you create a ticket and assign it to someone else, this option will auto subscribe you to that ticket and email you updates.
 Click here to learn more about Subscribing.

-- Automatically subscribe to tickets when I post an action: If you log an action on a ticket, you will be subscribed and receive email updates.
+- Subscribe to tickets where I post an actions: If you log an action on a ticket, you will be subscribed and receive email updates.
 Click here to learn more about Subscribing

 Click here for definitions on User Rights.